adamyedidia/resid_viewer/README.md

 Finally, create an empty file called `local_settings.py` in the `server/` directory.

-To run the frontend, install `npm`, then run:
+To run the frontend, install `npm`, then, from the `client/` directory, run:

 `npm install`